 Why the structure matters

-In UK interiors, chevron parquet is frequently specified in modern renovations, high-end apartments, and open-plan layouts where architectural precision matters.
-The pattern naturally draws the eye forward, which can make spaces feel wider and more directional.
-Because the lines are uninterrupted, chevron tends to feel slightly more formal and refined compared to the softer rhythm of herringbone.
+In UK interiors, chevron parquet is often used in modern renovations, high-end apartments, and open-plan layouts where architectural precision matters.
+The pattern draws the eye forward, making spaces feel wider and more directional.
+With uninterrupted lines, chevron feels more formal and refined than the softer rhythm of herringbone.

 Many homeowners comparing chevron vs herringbone focus purely on appearance, but the structural difference in how the boards are cut significantly affects installation and cost.